What is vinyl chloride?

 - National Institute of Occupational Safety and Health.
 Vinyl Chloride, NIOSH Pocket Guide to Chemical Hazards.
 Atlanta, GA: Centers for Disease Control and Prevention, 2010.
 Also available online.
 Last accessed October 31, 2022.

 - National Toxicology Program.
-Vinyl Halides (Selected), Report on Carcinogens, Fourteenth Edition.
+Vinyl Halides (Selected), Report on Carcinogens, Fifteenth Edition.
 Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
 Also available online.
-Last accessed December 28, 2018.
+Last accessed October 31, 2022.